rizvn/eks-terraform/readme.md

 -  EKS cluster with
-   - OIDC enable for IRSA
+   - OIDC enabled for IRSA
-   - With Addons
+   - With Addons for
      - CoreDNS
      - VPC CNI with Network policy support
      - Kube-proxy